MattB859/foot-connect/README.md

     - The Code Institute material was the main source of information used to create this project.

+    - w3schools was used as a general source of knowledge.

     - Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System [Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/)

 -   ### Content